 No … no!
-I hate it when you get just a hint of something and have no means to find the rest.
-A fragment of a dream, a memory – but too fleeting to grasp.
+I hate it when you get just a hint of something and have no means to seize the rest.
+Fragments of dreams, a fugitive memory too fleeting to grasp.

 There’s something in that stroke.
 Something huge.
 A threat: a promise.

-I pull out my stool and study the blank area of the canvas.
-Looking round my cramped studio, an old pantry, I stare at paint daubed over the easel, stand oil on the dead fly covered windowsill, brushes in a paint-smeared jar: anything but look at that brush stroke.
+I study the untouched area of canvas.
+My cramped studio, an old pantry, watches me … constricts.
+I glance, tense, at my paint-daubed easel, stand oil on the dead fly-covered windowsill, brushes in a paint-smeared jar.
+There’s no escape; that brushstroke pulls me back.

-Brush, palate – an old margarine pot lid – here goes.
-Three more brush strokes, my arms are beginning to shake.
-Sod them: that won’t stop me.
+Brush, palette – an old margarine pot lid – here goes.
+Three more brush strokes and my arms begin to shake.
+Sod them, that won’t stop me.

 Sky it is… Blue.
 Ultramarine at the top, cobalt centre and cerulean on the horizon.
 Just the usual, but the painting isn’t.
 Who’s painting this … me?
 I don’t think so.

 With a crumpled tissue I blend the paints and remove any trace of brush marks.

-Titanium?
-Slate grey?
-How did these appear on my palate?
-Yes, I vaguely remember putting them there a moment ago.
+Titanium, slate grey? how did these appear on my palette?
+Oh, I vaguely remember putting them there.